PachiCartelle/iot_bigdata_infrastructure/README.md

 ,and enter our data:

-username: pachi_iot
+username: YOUR INFLUXDB USERNAME

-password: pachi_bigdata
+password: YOUR INFLUXDB PASSWORD

-organization: pachi
+organization: YOUR ORGANIZATION NAME

-bucket_name: iot_data
+bucket_name: YOUR BUCKET NAME NAME

 , after that, **influxdb** give us our **token**, that we enter in **telegraf.conf** file: